adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 classify an e-mail $x \in X$ into a class $y \in Y$.

-If neural networks are so used nowadays, it’s because they are universal approximator.
+If neural networks are so used nowadays, it’s because they are universal approximators.
 In other words, with enough time and data, a neural network is able approximate any function.
 Of course, there are stuctures of neural networks more adapted to different kind of functions.